At Seatons, we specialise in matters relating to Lifetime Planning.

 We specialize in asset protection and help put a shield around your assets so you never need to fear losing everything to pay for care charges in the future.
 We can take action to help protect your property, savings and other assets for the future and from being assessed and used to pay for care charges.

-If you or any member of your family are at all concerned about the possibility of having to pay for long term care in the future, then please contact us on 0800 3 10 11 12 to arrange a free no obligation face to face meeting with one of our legal advisers.
+If you or any member of your family are at all concerned about the possibility of having to pay for long term care in the future, then please contact us to arrange a face to face meeting with one of our legal advisers.
 This could save you and your family a small fortune; maybe even everything you have worked so hard to build up.

 The current approach to care fees in the UK is unfair and unjust.
 It is a scandal.
 We can help you take on the authorities and protect what is rightfully yours.